regerah/AI-Enhanced-Smart-Contract-Auditor/README.md

 ---

-**Made by - Ashutosh Tripathi, Ashutosh Dwivedi, Shaik Shahid Aleem**
+Created by [Ashutosh Tripathi](https://theashutoshtripathi.com), Ashutosh Dwivedi, and [Shaik Shahid Aleem](https://shaikshahidaleem.in)

 *Securing the future of decentralized applications, one contract at a time.*